renswilderom/renswilderom.github.io/python/_posts/2021-11-19-How to get started with Python.md

 This page will soon be further updated.
 Below you find some useful links to start with.

-## Pythonistas' with useful websites
+## Pythonistas with useful websites

 * [Melanie Walsh](https://melaniewalsh.org/), Assistant Teaching Professor in the iSchool at the University of Washington, created the [online text book](https://melaniewalsh.github.io/Intro-Cultural-Analytics/welcome.html) _Introduction to Cultural Analytics & Python._ Besides basic Python coding instructions, it also provides information on text analysis and network analysis, among others.